moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 Recruit 5-10 participants who represent the Job Performer of the Job you're investigating.
 If there is significant variance in jobs, talk to more participants until clear patterns emerge.

-We recommend booking 60-minute interviews and having both a moderator and a notetaker.
-The notetaker is responsible for documenting the Job Steps on the JTBD Interview Participant Canvases during the interview.
-At open point during the interview, show the canvas to the participant to ensure accurate interpretation of their responses.
+We recommend booking 60-minute interviews and having both a moderator and a notetaker to assist with Job Map creation and verification.

 The goal of the interview is to answer the following questions: